maraxen/gmmx/README.md

 | ------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |
 | ![Time vs. Number of Components](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-components-fit.png) | ![Time vs. Number of Samples](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-samples-fit.png) | ![Time vs. Number of Features](https://raw.githubusercontent.com/adonath/gmmx/main/docs/_static/time-vs-n-features-fit.png) |

 For training the speedup is around ~5-6x on the same architecture and ~50x speedup on the GPU.
-However there is no guarantee that it will converge to the same solution as Scikit-Learn.
+In the bechmark I have forced both fitters to evaluate exactly the same number of iterations.
+However in general there is no guarantee that GMMX converges to the same solution as Scikit-Learn.
 But there are some tests in the `tests` folder that compare the results of the two implementations which shows good agreement.